davidthings/mocad/tutorial/tutorial.md

 ```
 camera6( info = true );
 ```

 ![]( images/chapter6_4_a.png)

-This has been designed intentionally with a quirk - the position that you're most likely to want to connect it with is not position 0.
+It has been designed intentionally with a quirk - the position that you're most likely to want to connect it with is not position 0.
 Here's what happens if you just naively place it.

 ```